21 Best Commercial Chicken Breeds (For Eggs, Meat & Pet)

 • Save

-The Rhode Island Red is a popular breed of chicken that originated in the USA.
-It is known for its dark red plumage, hardy temperament, and prolific egg-laying.
+The Rhode Island Red is a chicken breed from the United States.
+It has dark red feathers and is strong.

-The hens start laying eggs at around 18 to 20 weeks and can lay consistently for the first 3 to 4 years of their life.
+Rhode Island Red hens start laying eggs when they are 18 to 20 weeks old.
+They lay eggs well for the first 3 to 4 years of their lives.

 Barred Plymouth Rock